-We believe in equity and democracy.
-We work with governments, corporates and other organisations who need to find solutions to complex problems and create a social licence for change.
+Australia's best deliberative democracy organisation - we work with governments, corporates and other organisations who need to find solutions to complex problems and create a social licence for change, together!

 At the core of our approach is a form of political inquiry known as deliberative democracy.

 Deliberative democracy is concerned with improving collective decision-making.
 It emphasises the right, opportunity, and capacity of anyone who is subject to a collective decision to participate (or have their representatives participate) in consequential deliberation about that decision

 There are 6 key elements to deliberative democracy – which when used in combination support successful sustainable policy development. democracyCo are deliberative democracy experts and can support you to design and deliver democratic engagement which incorporate all of these elements.

 Form follows function